NightBlobby/N.I.R.A/README.md

 ## 📬 Contact

-For any questions, feedback, or collaboration opportunities, feel free to contact me on Discord: **@nightblobby**
+For questions, feedback, or collaboration opportunities, feel free to contact me on Discord: **[@nightblobby](https://discord.com/users/nightblobby)**